pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

 <a name='run'></a>
 ### Run your neural network!
 We are ready to run the neural network!
-However, before we run the program I want you to note some approximate benchmarks for how long the program will take to , depending on the type of neural network and whether you use a GPU.
+However, before we run the program I want you to note some approximate benchmarks for how long the program will take to, depending on the type of neural network and whether you use a GPU.

 <table class="border-table">
   <tr>